salot7/CVA/README.md

 # CVA
-Data analysis code and reports for the course "Creating Value with Analytics"
+Data analysis code and reports for the Aalto IEM course "Creating Value with Analytics"